z4nr34l/tremor/README.md

 ## Community and Contribution

 We are always looking for new ideas or other ways to improve tremor.
-If you have developed anything cool or found bug, send us a pull request.
+If you have developed anything cool or found a bug, send us a pull request.
 <br>
 <br>